-If you’re using a Shot Blaster and notice that it’s dropping too much shot, that’s a sign that something isn’t working right, and not fixing it will only create more issues and decrease production.
+If you’re using a Shot Blaster and notice that it’s dropping too much shot, (sometimes referred to as "carpeting") that’s a sign that something isn’t working right, and not fixing it will only create more issues and decrease production.

 Fortunately, there are a few things you can check before you need to call someone in.

 CHECK THE VACUUM

 If your Shot Blaster is dropping too much shot and not recycling it effectively, there is most likely an issue with the vacuum suction.
 If the dust and debris isn’t being vacuumed effectively, it will prevent the shot from rebounding properly.